People

 Our Team

 Marin Ballet professionals bring a wealth of experience and diverse backgrounds to the organization.
-Our leadership team (pictured at left includes (L to R) Nancy Rehkopf, Executive Director; Julia Adam, Performance Director: Catherine Hader, School Director; and Stephanie Taubert, Operations Manager and Registrar.
+Our leadership team (pictured at left includes (L to R) Nancy Rehkopf, Marketing and Development Consultant; Julia Adam, Resident Choreographer: Catherine Hader, Director of Marin Ballet; and Stephanie Taubert, Operations Manager and Registrar.
 Our teaching faculty have professional dance backgrounds from some of the world’s finest companies.
 Some bring the dedication they learned as Marin Ballet alums to the studio with them every day.
 The Board of Trustees includes business professionals and community leaders who ensure fiscal stability and good governance.
 Whether staff, faculty, board members, or parents – all are dedicated to Marin Ballet’s mission of developing confident, healthy and joyous students through excellent ballet training, performance opportunities, mentorship and community engagement.

 Meet our Faculty